PrinceOfPuppers/smart-home-server/README.md

 ## Light Sensor Module
-A Modifier.
+A `Modifier`.
 Makes the device able to control light sources which have multiple switches on the same circuit.

 #### Light Sensor Materials